 Commercial/Public applicators must maintain records for each application.
 Private applicators are required to maintain records only for all applications of restricted use pesticides.
 Operations that employ agricultural workers or handlers covered by the Worker Protection Standard must keep records for all pesticide applications.
-All pesticide application records must maintained for three years, completed within 24 hours of the pesticide application, contain the following information:
+All pesticide application records must be maintained for three years, completed within 24 hours of the pesticide application, and contain the following information:

 - The date of application, and for those pesticides specifying a reentry period, the hour of completion